Part 4 in a series of tutorials on value investing: The ratios and formulas I use to find undervalued opportunities.

 The banking and real estate sectors also get a pass from me.
 Banking is too much of a black box for my liking and real estate companies are priced more on the asset value of their property holdings than they are on the earnings (if any) they might be generating.
 I ignore biotech as well.
 I don’t have any idea which experimental drugs may successfully run the long gauntlet of clinical trials to gain ultimate FDA approval, and which will not.
 Utility companies generally carry far too much debt for my liking.

 Any company with a long history of losing money gets a pass from me.
 My analysis typically centers around a company’s earnings, or more accurately, what I expect its future stream of earnings to look like.
 And to help determine this, I look to its past record of profitability.
-Companies that have never made a profit don’t lend themselves very well to my sort of analysis.
-I know where my strengths lie and it is not in being a future visionary, assessing the impact of paradigm-shifting new technologies or the strength of a company’s network effects.
+Companies that have never made a profit don’t give me anything I can sink my teeth into.
+I know where my strengths lie and it is not in being a visionary, assessing the impact of paradigm-shifting new technologies or the strength of a company’s network effects.

 Apples To Oranges

 One approach would be to simply buy the stocks that had the lowest p:e ratios, with no effort to discriminate between the good, the bad and the ugly.
 While not terribly sophisticated, it’s been shown that this approach would have been surprisingly successful over time, outperforming the overall market by a percentage point or two a year.
-With this approach, you’d end up owning a lot of crappy companies, but every so often one of them would manage to pull a rabbit out of its hat and the resulting gains would make up for all the losses on the ones that didn’t fare so well.
+With this approach, you’d end up owning a lot of crappy companies (most low p:e stocks have a low p:e for good reason), but every so often one of them would manage to pull a rabbit out of its hat and the resulting gains would make up for all the losses on the ones that didn’t fare so well.

 However, holding on to a portfolio like this would be hard, especially when the market turns south and your portfolio of dogs starts to look increasingly feral.
 You’d be at risk of losing your nerve and bailing at precisely the wrong time.
 What’s more, by concentrating on only the lowest tier of the market, you’d be ignoring a lot of interesting and potentially lucrative opportunities higher up the quality spectrum.
 And by higher quality, I mean companies with higher expected future growth.
 A market strategy that leaves room to invest in more highly priced, higher quality companies will lead to a more diversified and balanced portfolio and one that will likely perform better in the end, with less stomach churning volatility along the way.